Shad47486/Cyber-Sec-Tool-Concepts-Framworks/KAPE/kapeinfo.md

 ### Target Options

 - Targets are the artifacts that need to be collected from a system or image and copied to our provided destination.
-  - EX: windows prefetch can be used as a target.
+  - EX: Windows prefetch folder can be used as a target.
+    - Esentially targets copy files from one place to another.

+- Last 4 files at the bottom are guides & templates to create targets & Compount Targets of our own

+- Targets use the .tkape extension for files
+  - This is how a target is defined for KAPE
+    - .tkape file contain info about the artifact that we want to collect, such as the path, category, & file masks to collect.

 ### Modules Options